ModelAtlasofTheEarth/metadata_schema/README.md

 While code and documentation can be provide through github, model output data will usually be handled separetely.
 If you click the box "I plan to submit model data", a hidden diretcly will be created in the model creation phase.
 Later, once the model hae been checked and copied onto the NCI fielsystem, you will recieve an upload link.

-At this stage, you will relise that your model exists both as a github repositiry, as well as beign hosted on the NCI.
-Morover, your model may contain dofferent payloads at different locations depending on different locatuions.
-The metdata file is what links these entites together.
+At this stage, you will relise that your model exists both as a github repository, as well as beign hosted on the NCI.
+Morover, your model may contain dofferent payloads at different locations depending on different locations.
+The metdata file is what links these entities together.